ufuomaisaac/SC-24/README.md

 Women Care is a mobile application designed to address the critical issue of maternal mortality by providing women with essential information and resources for maternal health and well-being.
 The application aims to empower women with knowledge about pregnancy, childbirth, and postpartum care to reduce the risks associated with maternal mortality.
-The project is developed with google products, FireBase, Gemini and Android framework
+The project is developed with google products such as Google FireBase, Gemini and the Android framework

 **Contributing:**
 Contributions to SC-24 are welcome!
 To contribute: